 2. No Established Marketing Budget

-Unless you’re an externally-funded SaaS / software company, you probably didn’t launch your business with a six-figure marketing budget.
-But if you’re a $5M+ business, and you still haven’t put together a marketing plan and budget, you have a gap.
+Unless you’re an externally-funded SaaS/software company, you probably didn’t launch your business with a six-figure marketing budget.
+But if you’re a $5M+ business, and you still haven’t put together a marketing budget and plan, you have a gap.
 It is surprising to me how many successful, established businesses are still “winging it” when it comes to marketing spend.
-Investments are made reactively, often based on the latest shiny object or sales request, and without any integrated strategy or clear boundaries for decision-making.
+Investments are made reactively, often based on the latest shiny object or sales request (what we call “random acts of marketing”), and without an integrated strategy or clear boundaries for decision-making.